goingkilo/clj_primes/README.md

 # altmtrk

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to create primes

 ## Usage

-FIXME
+in the project folder, run

+lein compile

+start a repl

+run
+ (use 'altmtrk.core)
+ (make-table)

 ## License